rosahealth/checkly-reproduction-lambda-issue/README.md

 We used to be able to start the canaries using an http request.
 Now it is not possible anymore but we're not able to have the checkly CLI running properly in a lambda environment.

-The checkly package is packaged as can be seen in the .serverless folder that you obtain after running the app.
+The checkly package is packaged as can be seen in the .serverless/checkly-cli-in-aws-lambda.zip file that you obtain after running the app.

 # How to run the code